-For all other executives the STI is awarded in cash up to a maximum of 50% of total fixed remuneration (including base salary, superannuation and car allowance).
-Any excess STI earned above the maximum percentage of total fixed remuneration will not be paid as a cash bonus but will be added to the long-term incentive share allocation for that year with deferral over 5 years.
+For all other executives the STI is awarded in cash up to a maximum of 50% of total fixed remuneration (including base salary, and superannuation but excluding car allowance).
+Any excess STI earned between the target and maximum opportunity will not be paid as a cash bonus but will be added to the long-term incentive share allocation for that year and will vest over the LTI's plan vesting period.